OpenMobileAlliance/oma-knowledge-base-PPRD-mirror/content/8.guidelines/2.components/sh-multi-column.md

 Second column

-Last colum
+Last column

 First column 2nd row

 Second column 2nd row

-Last colum 2nd row
+Last column 2nd row
 ::

 This is how the above example is written in markdown: